johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Headless way: Focusing on 1st person perspective
 - Study
 - Work
 - Stop caring what other people think.
-Focus on what you think is good, is just ect.
-Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
+Focus on what you think is good, is just etc. Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
    Meaning must come from within.
 - To chase external approval and validation is to chase an illusion.
 A chimera constructed (for good reason) by Biology and Culture.